 Here are the top three applications of cybersecurity in digital banks.

-Implementing cybersecurity measures in digital banks enhances customer trust, prevents financial losses, and provides regulatory compliance.
+cybersecurity measures in digital banks enhances customer trust, prevents financial losses, and provides regulatory compliance.
 Challenges to address include the evolving threat landscape, the complexity of systems, and skill and resource constraints.
 Staying ahead of emerging threats, managing the intricacies of interconnected systems, and overcoming skill shortages while allocating adequate resources are crucial for digital banks to maintain a secure and resilient environment in the face of cyber risks.
+Digital banking: The future is bright.
+The future is digital.

 Adopting digital banking technologies has significantly improved the banking sector, providing customers with efficient and convenient banking solutions.
 These technologies have instilled a greater sense of reliability and security among customers, enhancing trust in the banking system.